-FAQs – Relation of the Paid Family Insurance program to the Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA)
+FAQ - Relation of the Paid Family Leave Insurance program to the Family and Medical Leave Act and the California Family Rights Act

-See the Department of Labor for more information about FMLA.
-Contact the California Department of Fair Employment and Housing at 1-800-884-1684 for more information about CFRA.
+For more information about the FMLA, visit the Department of Labor or call 1-866-487-2365.
+For more information about the CFRA, visit the California Department of Fair Employment and Housing or call 1-800-884-1684.

 Yes.
 If your company is subject to the provisions of the Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA), you may require employees to take FMLA and/or CFRA leave at the same time as PFL.
 Visit the Department of Labor for more information about the FMLA and the California Department of Fair Employment and Housing for more information about the CFRA.

 No. Paid Family Leave does not provide job protection.
 It provides partial wage replacement when an employee cannot work due to the need to care for a child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner, or to bond with a new child.
 Some employees may have their job protected under other laws, such as the Family and Medical Leave Act or the California Family Rights Act.